$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Discussion

+We plan to collect ground-truth \cissq{} labels via crowdsourcing for the entire test set, and for some training examples.
+To simplify the task, we will have workers verify, and correct if necessary, the heuristic \cissq{} labels.

+Future work can further explore utilizing GLUCOSE and related datasets for story generation tasks.
+One promising avenue to extending our CCI evaluation to story generation settings is incorporating our approach with the COINS framework \cite{paul-frank-2021-coins}, which generates contextualized inference rules to guide future output sentences.
+Abstracting these inference rules through \cissq{} would likely allow the language model to better capture and learn CCI.

-We especially resonate with the question-answering based approach to commonsense inference for stories (also on ROCStories) of \citet{lal-etal-2021-tellmewhy}.
-They trained large language models on their dataset, finding that they only perform well when the answers are present in the narrative.
+We also resonate with question-answering based approaches to commonsense inference for stories \cite{lal-etal-2021-tellmewhy, Castricato2022}. \citet{lal-etal-2021-tellmewhy} trained large language models on their dataset, finding that they only perform well when the answers are present in the narrative.
 This finding goes hand in hand with our finding that the original GLUCOSE task formulation allows for easy paraphrasing and thus inflated performance.